danskespil/gradle-plugin-release/README.md

 * DONE Replace the current release configuration at some current Danske Spil project with this plugin and validate that it is works the same way
 * DONE When releasing this plugin, use its own code to release it
 * DONE Configure the plugin to (allow for ?) inclusion of branch name in release tags
-* Figure out how multiple gradle plugin portal users can deploy the same plugin
+* DONE Figure out how multiple gradle plugin portal users can deploy the same plugin

 # Strategies